-- 2.1. an information notice, under the form stipulated under the collective bargaining agreements or the internal regulations.
-The applicable legislation does not impose any specific format or content in such case, but leaves it up to the employer and employees to negotiate such format and content under the collective bargaining agreements or internal regulations. - 3.1. the trade union and/or the employees' representatives, in the event that the share deal would trigger (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
-If no situation listed under (I) (III) occurs, the applicable legislation provides for no obligation in this respect.
-However, such information/notification obligations may be provided under the collective bargaining agreements or internal regulations even if the situations under (I) (III) do not occur.
+2.1. an information notice, under the form stipulated under the collective labour agreements or the internal regulations if required under the applicable collective labour agreements or the internal regulations or if the share deal would impact, at its own level: (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
+The applicable legislation does not impose any specific format or content in such case, but leaves it up to the employer and employees to negotiate such format and content under the collective bargaining agreements or internal regulations.

+3.1.
+The trade union and/or the employees' representatives, if required under the applicable collective labour agreements or the internal regulations or in the event that the share deal would trigger: (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.

-- 4.1. the trade union and/or the employees' representatives, in the event that the share deal would trigger (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
-If no situation listed under (I) (III) occurs, the applicable legislation provides for no obligation in this respect.
-However, such information/notification obligations may be provided under the collective bargaining agreements or internal regulations even if the situations under (I) (III) do not occur. - 5.1.
+- 4.1.
+The trade union and/or the employees' representatives, if required under the applicable labour agreements or the internal regulations or in the event that the share deal would trigger: (I) the recent and future economic status of the company; (II) status, structure and future evolution of the workforce; and (III) the organization of the workforce and employment contractual relations.
+If no situation listed under (I)-(III) occurs, the applicable legislation provides for no obligation in this respect. - 4.2.
+However, such information/notification obligations may be provided under the collective labour agreements or internal regulations even if the situations under (I)-(III) do not occur. - 5.1.
 The implementation of the share deal should occur after the completion of the information/consultation formalities, in case such information/ consultation obligations apply to the respective share deal. - 5.2.
 The law does not prescribe specific time periods to be observed when informing and consulting with employees.
 However, information needs to be given at such time as is appropriate to enable trade unions and/or employees' representatives to conduct an adequate study, and, where necessary, prepare for consultation.
-Also, consultations need to take place in such a way as to enable employees' representatives to meet with the employer and obtain a response to any opinion they might formulate.
+Also, consultations need to take place in such a way as to enable employees' representatives to meet with the employer and obtain a response to any opinion they might formulate

-- 1.1. the asset deal falls within the definition of a transfer of undertaking, business or units thereof in the meaning of the Acquired Rights Directive (ADR) and the national legislation implementing ADR, in order to determine whether the provisions under ADR and relevant national law shall apply; - 1.2. there are any trade unions or elected employees' representatives, or there is in place an European Works Council (EWC).
-If no trade union/employees' representatives are elected at the level of the seller (I), the seller may invite the employees to elect their representative for the purposes of carrying out the consultation/information procedures; and, if no election of representatives shall take place, (II) the seller shall fulfil its consultation/information procedure towards each employee subject to the transfer.
+- 1.1. the asset deal falls within the definition of a transfer of undertakings, business or units thereof in the meaning of the Acquired Rights Directive (ADR) and of the national legislation implementing ARD, in order to determine whether the provisions under ARD and relevant national law shall apply and if so whether the employees shall be transferred as a result of the asset transfer. - 1.2. the mandate of any trade unions or elected employees' representatives, or the European Works Council (EWC) is valid and their election duly took place.
+If no trade union/employees' representatives are elected at the level of the seller, (I) the seller may invite the employees to elect their representative for the purposes of carrying out the consultation/